Woukie/create-missiles/README.md

   - Any TNT/explosives mod

 ## Implementation and Distribution

 Implementation details, subject to change

 - Built on Architectury, for Fabric and Forge
-- Development stats with 1.20.4, working down after initial release
+- Development starts with 1.20.4, working down after initial release
 - Distributed on GitHub and CurseForge
 - Uses the hybrid versioning style defined [here](https://forge.gemwire.uk/wiki/Semantic_Versioning)
-- A new branch is created for each version
+- A new branch is created for each minecraft version
 - If you see another site distributing the mod, it's not me.
 Lmk if you want me to consider distributing elsewhere